Chasing value often disappoints

 Mismatching to Economic make-up

-Our traditional value-in-exchange model has a broader structural problem: it is deeply rooted in goods and manufacturing.
-That was natural when the model was conceived – during an era defined by industrial production, physical goods, and efficiency at scale.
-But over time, we’ve tried to force-fit services into a model designed for products.
+Our traditional value-in-exchange model is deeply rooted in goods and manufacturing.
+That was natural when the model was conceived.
+That was during an era defined by industrial production, physical goods, and efficiency at scale.

+Over time, we’ve tried to force-fit services into a model designed for products.
 This legacy produces the familiar distinction between goods and services, often expressed through the so-called “five I’s”:

-• intangible – services cannot be physically held or inspected before purchase
+- intangible – services cannot be physically held or inspected before purchase

-• inconsistent – quality varies by instance, context, and provider
+- inconsistent – quality varies by instance, context, and provider

-• inseparable – production and consumption often occur simultaneously
+- inseparable – production and consumption often occur simultaneously

-• involvement – services typically require active customer participation
+- involvement – services typically require active customer participation

-• inventory – services cannot be stored for later use
+- inventory – services cannot be stored for later use

 These differences have led to a lingering goods-versus-services mindset.
 Where goods are perceived as stable, tangible, and valuable, while services are seen as variable, transient, and somehow lesser.

 Yet this mindset is increasingly out of step with economic reality.
-As Henry Chesbrough highlights in Open Innovation, the structure of our economies has shifted dramatically.
+As Chesbrough highlights in Open Innovation, the structure of our economies has shifted dramatically.
 Manufacturing’s share of GDP has declined, while services have surged — not only in mature economies but across emerging markets as well.

 The World Trade Organization makes the point plainly: